5 Stretches For Neck Pain

 Causes of Neck Pain

-Muscle tension, strain, injury and disease are relative causes for neck pain.
+Muscle tension, strain, injury and disease are relative causes of neck pain.
 All of the following reasons make neck pain more likely:

 - Poor posture